 EURL ECVAM Validation Study in the Field of Toxicokinetics and Metabolism

 EURL ECVAM coordinated a validation study of two in vitro assays to evaluate human liver metabolism and toxicity.
 Representatives from NICEATM and ICCVAM participated on the management team for this validation study.

 In humans and other animals, chemical metabolism often involves liver enzymes called cytochrome P450s (CYPs).
 An EURL ECVAM study completed in 2013 assessed the potential for CYP enzyme induction at clinically relevant doses of pharmaceuticals in a human hepatoma cell line (HepaRG®) and cryopreserved human liver cells.
 This study provided a starting point for the development of novel in vitro platforms to assess chemical and drug metabolism and toxicity, with the ultimate goal of providing a metabolically competent in vitro alternative for long-term toxicity studies.

 The EURL ECVAM validation report for this study was submitted to the EURL ECVAM Scientific Advisory Committee for peer review in 2014.
 Peer review reports for the method using the HepaRG cell line and cryopreserved human liver cells are available in the EURL ECVAM TSAR database.
 The peer review concluded that the approach was not yet ready for regulatory use.

 A draft test guideline for in vitro measurement of CYP enzyme induction is currently under consideration by OECD.
-In a recent publication (Hakkola et al. 2018), EURL ECVAM provided support for the usefulness of these methods for chemical toxicity assessments.
+EURL ECVAM has provided support (Hakkola et al. 2018) for the usefulness of these methods for chemical toxicity assessments.